nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be easily maintainable and scalable (i.e. use of OOP and high cohesion) to implement new features in future.
-5. Should have high testability by reducing use of Coupling.
+5. Should have high testability by reducing use of coupling.
 6. Should be well documented for users to understand how to use the product.
 7. Should be well documented for developers to understand how to further improve the product.